 ROUTINE IS GOOD FOR YOU

-To make something routine means you have decided what you need to do to achieve your goals no matter how you may feel about it when it comes time to get to the task at hand.
+Making something routine means you have decided what you need to do to achieve your goals no matter how you may feel about it when it comes time to get to the task at hand.

 It is your number one priority.
 When you feel good about yourself, you are better in everything — relationships, jobs, life.
 Some inspiration for making your routine commitments:

 1. Monday, Wednesday, Friday, and Saturday this specific workout will happen at this time.

 3. Get to bed by 11 p.m. every night.

 4. Meditate for 10 minutes every morning before making breakfast.

 Write it down now!
 Numerous studies prove that you increase the chance of commitment when you write it down.